It’s easy to create a high-converting Lead Magnet in under one hour.

 - Lists.
 Ideas and tips are all quite easy to create because you don’t have to dig deep to explain the content in a lot of detail.
 One of the big benefits of a list of ideas or tips is that you’re not making any assertion that the content is complete- which may take a lot of pressure off of you!

-- Templates.
-Do you have templates that you use relevant to your topic?
+- Do you have templates that you use relevant to your topic?
 A template is simply a fill in the blank formula that can be used by anyone to achieve similar results.
 You can have templates for recipes, sales presentations, ads, workouts.
-Template have a high value to the visitor, because it removes a lot of the stress of thinking.
-Recipes are one of the best known forms of template.
+Templates have a high value to the visitor, because it removes a lot of the stress of thinking.
+Recipes are one of the best-known forms of template.

 - Guides and Reports.
 This is a delivery of long form information, and not the best choice of lead magnets, because it may take too long for the visitor to complete.
 However, if you’re a great writer and have a lot to say, this may be the type of magnet that’s easy for you to create.